 Brooks Brothers files for bankruptcy after 200 years in business

 Thursday, 9 July 2020 () Brooks Brothers, known for selling its classic men’s dress shirts since 1818, has filed for Chapter 11 bankruptcy protection.
 The New York-based retailer said it filed for bankruptcy protection in Wilmington, Delaware, “to facilitate a value-maximizing sale process” and to “ensure that the iconic Brooks Brothers brand is positioned to continue serving its loyal customers for years to come.”
-Brooks Brothers said it will halt manufacturing at its three U.S. factories on Aug.
-15 and look…
+Brooks Brothers has two St. Louis-area locations — one at Plaza Frontenac and one at Chesterfield…

 Men's clothier Brooks Brothers filed for Chapter 11 bankruptcy on Wednesday, joining a long list of retailers including Neiman Marcus that have crumbled under the impact of the coronavirus crisis.
 Fred Katayama reports.